Do you Tip Furniture Delivery? Here’s What you Need to Know

 factors to consider before tipping furniture delivery

-How much you tip a furniture delivery person depends on an individual.
+How much you tip a furniture delivery person depends on the individual.
 But, while it is not a must to do it, it may be appropriate to know the ideal figure depending on some factors, including;

 Your furniture cost/value

-Having your expensive furniture pieces delivered into your living space without getting damaged calls for extra effort, care, and commitment.
+Having your expensive furniture pieces delivered to your living space without getting damaged calls for extra effort, care, and commitment.
 Sometimes the delivery team may have to move up a narrow and twisting stairway to get your heavy and costly sofa into your living space.
 When you tip these people for doing a good job, they will feel appreciated besides the token supplementing their little income.

 Quality of service and attitude